cwlms/raggs/README.md

 can be tuned by time and/or buffer size.
 If streaming output is enabled aggregated data is pushed to a Redis stream.
 You can start the entire service with `docker-compose up`.
 ## Usage

-This task is configured with the following environment variables:
+This task is configurable with the following environment variables:

 ```bash
 REDIS_HOST              # redis host